mvcdigital/blisscakeart/src/content/_index.md

 hero: /images/uploads/1st-home-banner-image.jpg
 images:
   - image: /images/uploads/home-page-scroll-image-1.jpg
-  - image: /images/uploads/home-page-scroll-image-2.jpg
-  - image: /images/uploads/home-page-scroll-image-3.jpg
+  - image: /images/uploads/2nd-home-page-scroll-image.jpg
-  - image: /images/uploads/home-page-scroll-image-4.jpg
+  - image: /images/uploads/3rd-home-page-scroll-image.jpg
 testimonials:
   - text: '"Our cake was absolutely beautiful and was everything we wanted, and tasted incredible as always.
 Thank you so much for making our day as